-CHILDREN and young people in Leicester who receive benefits-related free school meals are being invited to sign up for a free programme of summer activities before the deadline on Sunday (26 June).
+CHILDREN and young people in Leicester who receive benefit-related free school meals are being invited to sign up now for a free programme of activities over the Easter holidays.

-Starting on Monday 11 July, the sessions will include activities such as art, sport, outdoor fun and music – and each child taking part will receive a healthy meal as part of the session.
+Starting on Monday 3 April and continuing until Friday 14 April, the sessions will include activities such as art, sport, outdoor adventure and music – and each child taking part will receive a healthy meal as part of the session.

-In Leicester, the activities – suitable for children aged from 4 to 16 – are being organised by around 40 providers at sites around the city.
+In Leicester, the activities – suitable for young people aged from 4 to 16 in full-time education – are being organised by around 45 providers at sites around the city.

 Information about the Holiday Activities & Food programme has been circulated to eligible families via schools.

-Families with children who receive benefits-related free schools can register for a place on the Holiday Activities & Food programme at families.leicester.gov.uk/haf
+Families with children on benefit-related free school meals can register for a place on the Holiday Activities & Food programme at families.leicester.gov.uk/haf